gmmoura/draft-moura-dnsop-authoritative-recommendations/README.md

 # draft-moura-dnsop-authoritative-recommendations

-## This draft will be renamed to  draft-moura-dnsop-large-authoritative-considerations eventually
+ * This draft will be submitted as an independent submission, following feedback at IETF105 DNSOP

-   * We are replacing the word *Recomendation* by *Consideration* after presentation at IETF104.
-See [Issue14](https://github.com/gmmoura/draft-moura-dnsop-authoritative-recommendations/issues/14)
+* The new file name will be: draft-moura-large-dns-auth-servers-ops-considerations

 ## Intro